mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 ### 2.2 - MLflow Model From Code

 Now that we've proven the concept, it's time to leverage MLflow to manage our ML modeling lifecycle.
-For instance, it's highly likely that we'd want to take this model to production, so strong dependency management, model versioning, and support for iterative tracking between development cycles would all be highly useful.
+For instance, it's highly likely that we'd want to take this model to production, so strong dependency management, model versioning, and support for tracking between development cycles would all be useful.

-In this blog we will leverage the [Models from Code](https://mlflow.org/docs/latest/models.html#models-from-code) feature to achieve the above functionality.
+In this blog we will leverage the [Model from Code](https://mlflow.org/docs/latest/models.html#models-from-code) feature to achieve the above functionality.
 MLflow Model from Code allows you to define and log models directly from a stand-alone python script.
 This feature is particularly useful when you want to log models that can be effectively stored as a code representation (models that do not need optimized weights through training) or applications that rely on external services (e.g., LangChain chains).
 Another benefit is that this approach entirely bypasses the use of the `pickle` or `cloudpickle` modules within Python, which can carry security

 To leverage Model from Code, we must perform the following steps:

 1. Declare a [custom PyFunc](https://mlflow.org/docs/latest/traditional-ml/creating-custom-pyfunc/index.html)
 2. Leverage [mlflow.models.set_model](https://mlflow.org/docs/latest/python_api/mlflow.models.html?highlight=set_model#mlflow.models.set_model) to indicate which python object is our model.

-So, we will simply copy the above and below code to a python file.
-For simplicity, you can just create a single python file with both code snippets, but MLflow also supports specifying local depdencies when logging our model via the `code_paths` parameter in [mlflow.pyfunc.lod_model](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html?highlight=pyfunc%20log_model#mlflow.pyfunc.log_model)
+To achieve these steps, we simply copy the above and below code to a python file.
+For simplicity, you can just create a single Python file with both code snippets, but MLflow also supports specifying local dependencies when logging our model via the `code_paths` parameter in [mlflow.pyfunc.lod_model](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html?highlight=pyfunc%20log_model#mlflow.pyfunc.log_model)

 **This step was omitted for brevity and must be done manually.**